DataRecce/recce-documentation/docs/docs/index.md

 # What is **Recce**?

-**Recce** is a data validation toolkit designed to enhance the pull request (PR) review process for dbt projects. **Recce** provides enhanced visibility into the data impact from dbt modeling changes by comparing the data in dev and prod environments.
+**Recce** (/ˈrɛki/), pronounced 'reh-kee', is short for 'reconnaissance'.
+It's a data change management toolkit designed to enhance the pull request (PR) review process for dbt projects. **Recce** provides enhanced visibility into the data impact from dbt modeling changes by comparing the data in dev and production environments.
 Using Recce for data impact assessment before merging a PR ensures that production data remains stable and accurate.

 ## Key Features